Drilling Cuttings (Why it may be difficult to examine)

 Causes Of Unrepresentative Cutting Samples & Good Logging Practices

-In some cases, samples may be totally unrepresentative of the formation being drilled.
+In some cases, samples may be unrepresentative of the drilled formation.
 For example, in evaporite sections drilled with a Water Based Mud, salts will dissolve and there will be no lithological indication of their presence in the lagged samples.
 However, evaporites can still be recognized using good logging practices:

 Other causes of unrepresentative samples are: